FranMackinlay/marketplace/README.md

 # Marketplace test

-Please read the README.md file to bootstrap each project.
+Please read the README.md file in each folder to bootstrap each project.